Lung Cancer Detector Visualizer and Offline Tester

 This assumes that you have Java (at least v1.7) installed and it is available on your path.
 The meaning of the above parameters are the following:

-- -solution (optional) is your solution file, see ./data/solution-sample.csv for an example.
+- -solution is your solution file, see solution_sample.csv for an example.
+This parameter is optional.

-There are some other optional command line parameters you can use (either directly in the command line or in the parameters file):
+There are some other optional command line parameters you can use:

 - -no-gui: if present then no GUI will be shown, the application just scores the supplied solution file in command line mode.